lacimarsik/4water.org/README.md

 You can also use the deploy.py script:
-`git log` to find the hash of the PR merge commit, then `python3 deploy.py -c 3e4bda9f21347f878365e584bfc452827f782544` to deploy - it will show you the list of files corresponding to that commit, ask for confirmation, ftp password and ciao
+`git log` to find the hash of the PR merge commit, then `python3 deploy.py -c 3e4bda9f21347f878365e584bfc452827f782544` to deploy - it will show you the list of files corresponding to that commit, ask for confirmation, ftp password and then ciao!